splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/1-concepts/05-0-jumping.md

 There are two kinds of jumping statements: **structured** and **unstructured**.

 **Structured** jumping statements like [break](../05-1-break) and [continue](../05-2-continue) only allow you to jump to specific points in your code.
-You will use these regularly, but take care that you do not complicate the overall sequence of your code unnecessarily.
+When you use these, take care that you do not complicate the overall sequence of your code unnecessarily.
 **Unstructured** jumping statements like [goto](../05-3-goto) allow you to jump to any instruction within the code.
 You need to be aware that these statements exist, but they should not be used.